104corp/cfn-basic-module/README.md

 ### EnableRootMFAEnabledConfigRule
 Type: String
 Description: (Optional) enable Checks whether the root user of your AWS account requires multi-factor authentication for console sign-in.
+### EnableRDSPublicAccessCheckConfigRule
+Type: String
+Description: (Optional) enable Checks whether the Amazon Relational Database Service (RDS) instances are not publicly accessible.
+The rule is non-compliant if the publiclyAccessible field is true in the instance configuration item.

 ## Resources
 The list of resources this template creates: